luk3Sky/visualizer/README.md

 * `build:js` - Run webpack in production environment

 ## Input Controls
-* Press H to hide dat.GUI
 * Arrow controls will pan
 * Mouse left click will rotate/right click will pan
 * Scroll wheel zooms in and out

 ## Latest build

-You can see the latest deployment of this repository from [https://nuwanj.github.io/FYP-simulator-gui/](https://nuwanj.github.io/FYP-simulator-gui/)
+You can see the latest deployment of this repository from [https://pera-swarm.ce.pdn.ac.lk/visualizer/](https://pera-swarm.ce.pdn.ac.lk/visualizer/)